 Many of the world’s stock markets have enjoyed incredible gains since 1982.
 Investors have been pocketing steady, consistent returns for over three decades now.

 In fact, with Trump’s US Presidential Election win, stock markets around the globe took off to all-time record highs in 2017.
 Then in 2018, they continued higher and higher, hitting record high after record high.
 Taking on short positions or delving into naked short selling during this time would have been challenging.

-Given the roaring bull markets we’ve just witnessed, you may be forgiven for not wanting to learn about short selling.
+Given the roaring bull markets we’ve just witnessed, you may be forgiven for not wanting to learn about short selling or short positions.

 Having said that, post-GFC stock markets have certainly had their share of rocky times.

 Active traders will remember clearly how ferociously stock markets fell at the start of 2016.
 You can see in the chart below, the S&P500 had successive lower highs and lower lows, as did the Dow Jones.
 But few would have guessed the market was about to have such a short, sharp fall in price.

-It is during these rapid movements where traders stand to gain the most amount of gains in the shortest amount of time.
+It is during these rapid movements where traders stand to gain the most in the shortest amount of time.

 Today we’re going to take a look at how to short sell stocks, indices or commodities using CFDs.
 We won’t be discussing Forex Trading Strategies as every FX position you are long one currency pair and short the other.